 - Bald Eagle Symbol of The United States

 - Eagle Symbol in Aztec and Mexican Culture

 - Eagle Symbolism in Zulu Culture

 - The Eagle in Greek and Roman Mythology

 - Eagle Symbol in Nordic Mythology

 - Eagle Symbolism in the Bible

-- Eagles and the Paiwan People of Taiwan
+- Eagle Symbol to the Paiwan People of Taiwan

 - Chinese Eagle Symbolism